Note: This option is available in the Pro version 184.108.40.206.

-By default, Asset CleanUp Lite/Pro does not trigger when Divi’s builder is used, more precisely when the following query string is in use: et_fb=1.
-For instance, you might have an “About Us” page and it’s built using Divi.
-The page builder can be accessed in the front-end via /about-us/?et_fb=1&PageSpeed=off.
-While you use the builder, no Asset CleanUp optimization rule takes place including unloading CSS/JS as well as minifying and combining it.
-The reason behind it is to make sure that the editor will load perfectly fine and none of its assets that are built especially for the visual builder are altered in any way.
+By default, Asset CleanUp Lite/Pro does not trigger its unload rule when Divi’s builder is in use.
+Moreover, no extra Asset CleanUp Lite/Pro optimization rule takes place including minifying/combining CSS/JS.
+The reason behind it is to make sure that the editor will load perfectly fine, and none of its assets that are built especially for the visual builder are altered in any way.

 Asset CleanUp can be used to prevent specific plugins that are proven to be slow in loading and irrelevant to load on the page builder, in order to make the editor load faster (e.g. the whole editor could initialize in 2 seconds, rather than in 10 which would add up to the waiting time if it’s often used).
 This is recommended to be used only when the editor is really slow in loading and by those who really know what they are doing.

 The following constant needs to be added to wp-config.php (note that it should be added BEFORE the line where “wp-settings.php” is required):